 The SLAM live event:

-The SLAM live event will be Thursday, September 17, 2020 from 3:00pm-4:30pm in the Building 50 Auditorium, with winners announced on the Cafeteria patio at 5:00pm.
-The slam will be live-streamed, but only those in attendance or at a designated offsite watch party can participate in the People's Choice voting.
-There will be reception to follow on our Berkeley Lab Cafeteria Patio.
+The SLAM live event will be Thursday, September 21, 2023 from 3:00pm-4:30pm virtually, with winners announced on by 5:00pm.
+The slam will be live-streamed, but only those in "virtual" attendance can participate in the People's Choice voting.

 Who is Eligible to Participate?